Sufficient dimension reduction for regression with metric space-valued responses: Metric choice and estimation algorithm

-\subsection{Functional responses}
+\subsubsection{Functional responses}

-Here, we focus on responses measured over time but not necessarily at fixed time intervals.
-Our metric of choice is one that takes into account both the phase and amplitude variations. \cite{faraway2014regression} proposed to use the Fr\'echet distance.
-We choose to follow the technique of \cite{agrawal1993efficient}, which basically uses the discrete Fourier transform (DFT) to map the response sequence to the frequency domain to reveal the periodicities and their relative strengths at the periodic components, and then compute the Euclidean distance between the modulus of the Fourier coefficients.
+Here, we consider responses measured over time but not necessarily at fixed time intervals.
+A good metric for this space is one that takes into account both the phase and amplitude variations.
+Based on this idea, \cite{faraway2014regression} proposed to use the Fr\'echet distance.
+We choose to use the discrete Fourier distance of \cite{agrawal1993efficient}.
+For the discrete Fourier distance, we use the discrete Fourier transform (DFT) to map the response sequence to a low dimensional space to reveal the periodicities and their relative strengths at the periodic components.
+Then we find the Euclidean distance between the modulus of the Fourier coefficients.

 Let $y(t)$ denote the functional response measured at time (sample) $t=1,\ldots, T$.
 The DFT of $y(t)$ is a sequence of complex numbers of the same length $T$ given by